riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

 ---
 layout:        post
-title:         "C++ order of evaluation, the sequenced-before partial order and sequenced before graphs"
+title:         "Order of evaluation of (sub)expressions, the sequenced-before partial order and sequenced before graphs in c++14/17"
 my_category:   "c++"
 ---

-dnsjakdajksbdkabsd